RaisinTen/RaisinTen/README.md

 - Primarily known for being the lead of the "Single executable applications" Strategic Initiative, which I have initially implemented in <https://github.com/nodejs/node/pull/45038>
 - Provided 1:1 mentorship to numerous contributors and onboarded 6 collaborators
 - Contributed to other high-profile C++ and C projects like V8, libuv and OpenSSL for the betterment of Node.js

+# Education

+## West Bengal University of Technology, 2017 - 2021

+### Bachelor of Technology in Computer Science & Engineering

+DGPA - 9.28 / 10